 If you’re considering switching energy suppliers the Switcher.ie switching service is here to help you.
 And as well as listing tariffs from traditional electricity suppliers, we also have details on prepay plans.

 Prepay electricity is an alternative option that can meet your energy needs.
-Essentially, the concept involves pay as you go electricity that is used and paid for at the same time.
+Essentially, the concept involves pay-as-you-go (PAYG) electricity that is used and paid for at the same time.

-How prepay electricity works:
+How prepay electricity works

-Unlike other methods of paying for electricity where payment is usually done monthly or quarterly, a pay as you go (PAYG) meter requires topping up before energy is used.
+Unlike other methods of paying for electricity where payment is usually done bi-monthly or monthly, a PAYG meter requires topping up before energy is used.
 This means that you cannot use more energy than you can afford.

-- More direct control of your electricity costs
+- More direct control of your electricity costs;

-- Easy, hassle-free top up service
+- Easy, hassle-free top up service; and

-- No disconnection or reconnection worries
+- No disconnection or reconnection worries.

 Who’s the cheapest prepay electricity supplier on average?